015xy/Laser-main/README.md

-# Laser: Parameter-Efficient LLM Bi-Tuning for Sequential Recommendation with Mixture of Collaborative Experts
+# Bi-Tuning with Collaborative Information for Controllable LLM-based Sequential Recommendation

 ### Installation